 The project Biological Opinion (BO) conditions and requirements, resulting from continued correspondence with USFWS, direct that biologists escort crews within and at some locations beyond 200 feet from known and potential California red legged frog (CRLF) and California tiger salamander (CTS) habitat now that work has continued past October 31st and due to the seasonal weather conditions.
-Although no crews were on-site during the subject week, the escort system was coordinated in order to bring the CPUC EM on-site as well as the PG&E Planner.
+The escort system worked well during the subject week.